1. Controller for Data Processing, Data Protection Officer; Scope

 4.2 Registration for MAS events (workshops)

 (1) If you want to register for a workshop on our website, it is necessary for the conclusion of the contract that you provide your (personal) data in the registration form, which we need to process your registration.
-Further information from you is voluntary and can be provided via the message field.
-We also process the voluntary data provided by you to process your registration.
+Further information from you is optional and can be provided via the message field.
+We also process the optional data provided by you to process your registration.
 The legal basis is Art.
 6 (1) Subpar.
 1 (b) DSGVO or Art.
 6 (1) Subpar.
-1 (f) DSGVO for the voluntary data provided by you.
+1 (f) DSGVO for the optional data provided by you.

 (2) We are obliged by commercial and tax law to store your data for a period of ten years.
 However, after two years we will restrict the processing, i.e. your data will only be used to comply with the legal obligations.